-- analysing the historical accuracy of budgets to actual results to determine whether forecast cash flows are reliable based on past experience; - assessing the discount rate used by obtaining the underlying data used in the calculation and benchmarking it against an EY range derived from comparable organisations and market data, involving EY internal specialists to assist us with this assessment; and - comparing the forecast growth rates to observable market data and challenging whether the forecast growth rates have been appropriately adjusted to reflect the changes in the group's strategy.
+- analysing the historical accuracy of budgets to actual results to determine whether forecast cash flows are reliable based on past experience; - assessing the discount rate used by obtaining the underlying data used in the calculation and benchmarking it against an EY range derived from comparable organisations and market data, involving EY internal specialists to assist us with this assessment; and - comparing the forecast growth rates to the order backlog/pipeline using observable market data to validate the addressable market and challenging whether the forecast growth rates have been appropriately adjusted to reflect the changes in the Group's strategy.

 We calculated the degree to which the key inputs and assumptions would need to fluctuate before an impairment was triggered and considered the likelihood of this occurring.
-We performed our own sensitivities on the group's forecasts and determined whether adequate headroom remained.
+We performed our own sensitivities on the EPS forecasts and determined whether adequate headroom remained.